Algerians angry at France over 'traitors'

 Who are the Harkis?

-Harki is the term used to describe to thousands of Algerians who fought for the French army against Algeria during the war of independence from 1954 to 1962.
+Harki is the term used to describe the thousands of Algerians who fought for the French army against Algeria during the war of independence from 1954 to 1962.

 It has since become pejorative, meaning traitor or collaborator, and the majority fled hostility in Algeria at independence and settled in France with their families.